camunda/camunda-docs/docs/guides/utilizing-forms.md

 ### Save your form

 To save your form in Camunda Cloud, you don't have to do anything.
-The Web Modeler will autosave every change you make.
+Web Modeler will autosave every change you make.

 To save your form in Camunda Platform, click **File > Save File As...** in the top-level menu.
 Select a location on your file system to store the form as `.form` file.
 You can load that file again by clicking **File > Open File...**.